-3.6.2 Census Metropolitan Area (CMA) Analysis using the UCR Incident-based Survey Data
+3.6.2 Census Metropolitan Area (CMA) Level Analysis

 A Census Metropolitan Area (CMA) consists of one or more neighbouring municipalities situated around a major urban core.
 A CMA must have a total population of at least 100,000 of which 50,000 or more live in the urban core.
 A CMA typically comprises more than one police service.